DinoMalin/DinoFormat/README.md

 - ```- | Removed something``` - Example : When you delete a deprecated function,or remove some assets.

+The commit message should always begin by an uppercase letter.
+Whether you decide to use the preterit or not, you should always stick to it.

 ## Authors

 - [@DinoMalin](https://www.github.com/DinoMalin)